 Morning Report: Monday, Wednesday, Friday 8:15 to 9 AM

 Morning Report is a fun and interactive experience that embraces the concepts of adult learning theory.
-Residents present a recent case from the outpatient clinic or inpatient ward and the audience asks questions and creates a differential diagnosis.
+Residents and faculty present a recent case from the outpatient clinic or inpatient ward and the audience asks questions and creates a differential diagnosis.
 Faculty facilitators lead the session with the assistance of the chief resident.
-Once per week, the session is lead "Mc Chief" style in which the audience is divided into teams who compete to derive a comprehensive differential diagnosis and management plan.

 Noon Conference: Tuesday through Friday, noon to 1 PM